Welcome to the Park Green Surgery page

 How do I…

-If you cannot attend an appointment for any reason, please let us know as soon as possible so that we can offer the slot to someone else.
+If you are not available or cannot attend an appointment for any reason, please use your online service facility to cancel or contact our Reception team as soon as possible, so that we can offer the appointment to someone else.

 Park Green Surgery uses an online service called Patient Access.
 This website and mobile app lets you: